The state of Vermont is using the GED exam for its high school equivalency testing program.

 - There is no Vermont residency requirement.

-- GED applicants are not required to first take the GED Ready® practice test.
+- GED applicants are not required to first take the GED Ready® practice test, except when taking the exam online.

 - Vermont also doesn’t require test-takers to take a prep course first, but for eligible students, free instruction is offered by the Vermont Adult Education and Literacy System.